-8 LDD Command Examples in Linux
+8 ldd Command Examples in Linux

 Ldd is a Linux command line utility that is used in case a user wants to know the shared library dependencies of an executable or even that of a shared library.
 You might have noticed many files starting with lib* in /lib and /usr/lib directories of your Linux machine.
 These files are called libraries.
 Library is a collection of resources such as subroutines/functions, classes, values or type specifications.